pilartms/python-training/README.md

 * `main.py`: modifies the existing application so that it makes use of multiple modules, rather than being defined in a single file.
 It requires `utils.py` and `readings.py`.
 * `readings.py`: this module holds the Reading,TemperatureReading and RainfallReading classes, as well as InvalidTemperatureException for exception handling.
 * `utils.py`: this module holds utility functions such as celsius_to_fahrenheit, average, minimum etc.
 * `test_utils.py`: runs a set of tests to validate the `utils.py` functions.
-I used pytest via PyCharm.
+Pytest ran via PyCharm.

 ## Applied knowledge